justiceo/spectest/README.md

 #### Use smart filters

-`--filter_happy`:  Filters the test cases to those with `OK` status, it's a good way to quickly ensure the happy path works.
+Use `--filter=<pattern>` to run tests whose names match `<pattern>`.
+Several smart filters are provided:

-`--filter_failures`: Reruns only the failing test cases from the previous run.
+`--filter=happy` filters to only the tests expecting a 2xx status, a quick way to verify the happy path.

-`--filter_fast=N`: Runs only the `N` fastest test cases from the previous run.
+`--filter=failures` reruns only the tests that failed in the snapshot from the previous run.

 ### Test timeout